|

 .

-John: (Picking up a frying pan) Look at this piece of junk!
-We're supposed to cook in this?
+a frying pan) Look at this piece of junk!
+We're supposed to cook

 .